nicholasohjj/tp/docs/UserGuide.md

 ### Managing students

+TutorTrack allows for easy management of students, including adding, editing, deleting, and finding students.
+You can also view all students in the list.

+The student list is displayed on default when the application is opened.
+The student list shows the name, phone number, email, address, subjects and assignments of each student.

 #### Adding a student: `add_student`

 Adds a student to the student list, with their name, phone number, address, email and subjects.